 For other home care options see http://www.ageuk.org.uk/home-and-care/housing-choices/

-Dec 10th '07 The government has announced what it hails as a revolution in social care.
+As far back as 2007 the government announced what it hailed as a revolution in social care.
 Money will now be placed directly into the bank accounts of those entitled to help, meaning they can pick and choose both the kind of care they want and who they want to provide it.
 So for instance, instead of meals on wheels, an elderly person could - in principle at least - use the money to pay for someone to come in and help with the cooking.
 Instead of respite care for a disabled person, the money could be spent on a holiday.
 Did this really happen ?

 In Scotland, elderly people are given £149 a week towards any personal care; they are assessed as requiring, such as help with washing and dressing.
 Those in care homes are still means-tested for their accommodation costs.
 Anyone requiring constant medical care should receive it free, if an application to their local Primary Care Trust or Health Board for continuing NHS health care succeeds.

 More people are entitled to free basic nursing care.
 This reduces weekly costs by £100 in Northern Ireland, £117.67 in Wales, £103.80 in England and £67 in Scotland.